Dependent Eligibility Verification

 The IRS uses the term imputed income to describe the value of any benefit or service that is considered income when calculating your federal taxes.
 Know your taxation.
 Some benefits and some dependent groups may be subject to taxation.
 Learn what the IRS categorizes as imputed income.

-Access the online Depdent Eligibility Form in the employee portal:
+Access and complete the online Dependent Eligibility Vertification in your employee portal:

 - Log in to the employee portal

 - In the CU Resources area, open the dropdown menu and select Forms

 - Click the Medical tile

 - Click the Dependent Eligibility tile, and complete the form